Can Computers Keep Secrets?

-Discover additional content that ties into Tom Barrett's critically acclaimed book, and take part with your own curious stories, through Tom's #staycurious campaign this winter, on Facebook and the NoTosh website.
+Discover additional content that ties into Tom Barrett's critically acclaimed book, and take part with your own curious stories, through Tom's #staycurious campaign, on Facebook and the NoTosh website.

 How can we rekindle our curiosity and the curiosity of our students?
 Find out how in this "must-read for parents and educators alike" with globally recognised educator Tom Barrett's début book Can Computers Keep Secrets: How a Six-Year-Old's Curiosity Could Change the World.